 It is also called discomfort glare that occurs because of ocular discomfort from a bright light source.

-Such brightness can be reduced by increasing the height and background brightness, reducing the luminaire brightness.
+Such brightness can be reduced by increasing the height and background brightness reducing the luminaire brightness.

-The most common lamps commonly used for street lighting are sodium vapor lamps, tungsten filament lamps, mercury vapor lamps, and fluorescent lamps.
+It is commonly used for street lighting are sodium vapor lamps, tungsten filament lamps, mercury vapor lamps, and fluorescent lamps.